What is Google Business Profile?

 Manage single-location businesses with Google Search or the Google Maps App

-Whether through Google Search or the Google Maps app, businesses enjoy various editing capabilities to make necessary changes to their profile.
+Whether through Google Search or the Maps app, businesses can make different types of edits to their profile.

 Categories, business descriptions, opening dates, hours, and more can be modified to ensure accurate and up-to-date information.